winduum/winduum-docs/docs/docs/themes.md

 * [`src/base/theme/default.css`](https://github.com/winduum/winduum/blob/main/src/base/theme/default.css)
 * [`src/base/theme/dark.css`](https://github.com/winduum/winduum/blob/main/src/base/theme/dark.css)

-If you want you can also drop rgb colors completely.
+If you want, you can also drop rgb colors completely.

-But if you want compatibility then some of the components include `-rgb.css` fallback.
+But if you prefer compatibility then some of the components include `-rgb.css` fallback (where `color-mix` is not used).
 So it's recommended to also include [`winduum/main-rgb.css`](https://github.com/winduum/winduum/blob/main/src/main-rgb.css) in your project for old browsers.